beyond-all-reason/bar-lobby/README.md

 - `npm run generate-i18n-assets` (run when modifying source translation files)
     - Generates transformed asset files for translations in `src/renderer/assets/languages`

-### Tips
+### Mutliplayer

-You can start multiple separate instances by overriding the assets and/or state location using env variables (e.g. to work on multiplayer features):
+You can start multiple separate instances by overriding the assets and/or state location using env variables:

 ```
 BAR_STATE_PATH=state-2 npm start
 BAR_ASSETS_PATH=assets-3 BAR_STATE_PATH=state-3 npm start
 ```

+At time of writing, the [production server (server4)](https://server4.beyondallreason.info/) isn't setup for the new client.
+You need to enable dev mode in the settings, and then, in the dev settings, choose [server5](https://server5.beyondallreason.info/) which is closer to the production server, or the [dev server](https://lobby-server-dev.beyondallreason.dev/) where you can create test accounts.

 ### License